 Mayor of ND tourist town has to wait to hang

-BISMARCK, N.D.
-(AP) - March 23, 2012 (WPVI) -- The mayor of the southwest North Dakota tourist town of Medora is seeking permission for a hanging, and he is sticking his neck out by volunteering to be the one to go to the gallows.
+BISMARCK, N.D. - March 22, 2012 (WPVI) -- The mayor of the southwest North Dakota tourist town of Medora is seeking permission for a hanging, and he is sticking his neck out by volunteering to be the one to go to the gallows.

 Mayor Doug Ellison wants to erect a gallows on his property to stage mock hangings for tourists, and he has taken his request to the city's Planning and Zoning Commission.